The Role of Adipose-derived Medicinal Signaling Cells In Reconstructive Surgery

 The process of removing fat tissue from one part of the body and injecting it into another part is called autologous fat transfer.
 This procedure has been used for decades in cosmetic and plastic surgery.
 This minimally invasive technique uses the body’s own cells, reducing the risks of complications due to immunogenicity.
 For people who are especially wary of artificial fillers, autologous fat transfer is an attractive solution for body contouring or other aesthetic procedure.

-Why Use Adipose-derived Stem Cells?
+Why Use Adipose-Derived Medicinal Signaling Cells?

 Benefits of ASCs In Reconstructive Surgery